dotMorten/MauiEx/AutoSuggestBox/readme.md

     }
     else
     {
-        // Use args.QueryText to determine what to do.
+        // User hit Enter from the search box.
+Use args.QueryText to determine what to do.
     }
 }
 ```